 I’m reading sections of Origen’s Homilies on Leviticus for a paper that should be finished tomorrow.
-In Homily 8, Origen makes an interesting argument that doesn’t fit with my paper, but I keep coming back to it in my reading.
+In Homily 8, unhealthy Origen makes an interesting argument that doesn’t fit with my paper, health but I keep coming back to it in my reading.

-Origen explains why the saints don’t celebrate birthdays, and his argument is that only “sinners rejoice over this kind of birthday.”
+Origen explains why the saints don’t celebrate birthdays, cheap and his argument is that only “sinners rejoice over this kind of birthday.”

 He points to two examples of bad birthday celebrations: Pharaoh in Genesis 40, and Herod in Mark 6.
 In both cases these rulers celebrated their birthday by having someone killed.
 Pharaoh had the chief baker hanged, and Herod had John the Baptist beheaded.